Philippe Clement

-Philippe Clement (born 22 March 1974) is a Belgian professional football manager and former player who is the current head coach of EFL Championship club Norwich City.
+Philippe Clement (born 22 March 1974) is a Belgian professional football manager and former player who is the head coach of EFL Championship club Norwich City.

 He began his professional career at Belgian clubs Beerschot and Genk between 1992 and 1998, thereafter he joined Coventry City in England for one season.
 Clement then returned to his homeland and spent ten seasons at Club Brugge, between 1999 and 2009, making over 300 appearances.
 At international level, Clement won 38 caps for the Belgium national team between 1998 and 2007 and scored one goal.

 As a manager, Clement led Genk and Club Brugge to Belgian Pro League titles over three consecutive seasons.
 Abroad, he managed Monaco in Ligue 1 and Rangers in the Scottish Premiership, winning a Scottish League Cup.

 Playing career

 Born in Antwerp, Clement played as a centre-back or defensive midfielder for Beerschot, Genk, Coventry City and Club Brugge.
 Aged 35, at the end of his contract, he returned to his hometown in June 2009 and joined Germinal Beerschot.

 Clement played 38 times with Belgium national team, and was in the team for the 1998 World Cup and Euro 2000, missing the 2002 World Cup through a hamstring injury.
 His debut was as a substitute in a 2–2 friendly draw with Norway on 25 March 1998, and his only goal on 7 June 2003 was in a 2–2 draw with Bulgaria in Euro 2004 qualification.